Nathan Sheffield, PhD

 I also have a passion for scientific writing, and am the author of this Scientific Writing web resource.

 I am a graduate student in the biomedical engineering Ph.D. program.
 I received a bachelor’s degree in Biochemistry and Molecular Biology at Liberty University where I studied the epigenetics and gene regulation of Alzheimer’s disease.
-My current interests include neuroepigenetics, nutrigenomics, and developing novel computational methods.
-I enjoy running in Charlottesville and reading when I have time.
+My current interests include cancer epigenetics (I’ve been researching acute myeloid leukemia) and developing new computational methods for integrating various “omics” datatypes and for analyzing DNA methylation.
+I really like living in Charlottesville and I enjoy running on Charlottesville’s trails or around UVA’s campus and reading when I have time.

 Jason Smith, M.S.

 I’m a graduate student in the biomedical sciences Ph.D program here at the University of Virginia.
 I have experience working in human health and disease while part of the Duke Center for Human Genome Variation where we performed big data driven whole genome studies involving HIV, hemophilia, epilepsy, and schizophrenia to name a few.
 I pivoted slightly for my masters thesis where I worked in a sea-ice diatom investigating the environmental factors driving a family of novel proteins’ abundance and regulation.
 I returned to work in the human health field while working with Todd Fox and Mark Kester at UVA.
 Following this experience I wanted to continue driving my own research with an emphasis on computational methodology.
 Outside of my research, I’m an avid reader, I enjoy a regular game of pick-up basketball/football/soccer, I love to go fishing (when I find the time), but I’m mostly spending time with my growing family (I’m a new dad!).